EPiCS/soundgates/tutorials/editormanual/index.md

    ![CombinedWaves Connected](http://pc2.github.io/pg-soundgates/assets/images/14_new_composite_connected.png)

-4. To use the created composite sound component in the patch editor, the component must be saved as an XML file in the folder "soundcomponents".
+4. To use the created composite sound component in the patch editor, the component must be saved as a XML file in the folder "soundcomponents".
    Right-click on the component and choose "Export Composite Sound Component as XML".

    ![CombinedWaves Export](http://pc2.github.io/pg-soundgates/assets/images/15_composite_export.png)